scanback/docs/papers/index.md

 #### [Staffan Canback & Richard Junestrand: *When Does Vertical Integration Make Sense?*](Canback-Junestrand-When-Does-Vertical-Integration-Make-Sense.pdf)
 One of the most important aspects of strategy development is to determine the appropriate level of vertical integration.
 There are large risks associated with vertical integration as a strategy: complexity, significant capital commitments, difficulty to reverse course if the strategy does not work.

+Staffan Canback (1998): The Logic of Management Consulting, Part 1.
+TBD Staffan Canback (1999): The Logic of Management Consulting, Part 2.
+TBD